Keeping breast milk safe and healthy

 If you’re breastfeeding, don’t use marijuana.
 It’s not safe for your baby.
 You may pass THC and other chemicals from marijuana to your baby through breast milk.
 If you breastfeed your baby and smoke marijuana, your baby may be at increased risk for problems with brain development.
 Marijuana also may affect the amount and quality of breast milk you make.
 Even if marijuana is legal to use in your state, don’t use it when you’re breastfeeding.

 Are prescription medicines safe to take when you’re breastfeeding?

 Some are, and some aren’t.
-A prescription medicine is one your provider says you can take to treat a health condition.
+A prescription medicine (drug) is one your provider says you can take to treat a health condition.
 You need a prescription (an order from your provider) to get the medicine.
 Some prescription drugs, like medicine to help you sleep, painkillers like opioids and drugs used to treat cancer or migraine headaches, aren’t safe to take while breastfeeding.
 Others, like certain kinds of birth control, may affect the amount of breast milk you make.

 - Tell your provider and your baby’s provider about breastfeeding before your baby is born.
 Tell each provider about any medicine you take before you start breastfeeding.
 Don’t stop taking any medicine without talking to your provider first.
 If you take a medicine that’s not safe for your baby, your provider may switch you to a safer one.
 Don’t start or stop taking any medicine during breastfeeding without talking to your providers first.

 - Make sure any provider who prescribes you medicine knows that you’re breastfeeding.